 Breaking ties with Stalin and the USSR in 1948, Yugoslavia prospered to a certain extent under Tito.
 A relaxed stance on ties with the West – unlike much of Eastern Europe at the time – meant trade and tourism in the country were allowed to flourish.
 Tito also did well to quash any resentments between the Yugoslav republics (as well as stifling any nationalistic feelings from these republics) which kept the country more-or-less unified.
 After his death in 1980, Yugoslavia stumbled on for another ten or so years.

 On 25th June 1991, Croatia declared its independence from Yugoslavia (as did Slovenia) prompting Serbian invasion.
-Croats rose to defend their country under the leadership of its first president, Franjo Tudjman (who died in December 1999), and after four years the country was fully liberated.
+Croats rose to defend their country under the leadership of its first president, Franjo Tudjman (who died in December 1999).
+After four years the country was fully liberated.